Identification for ISI Gaussian Channels: Introduction

-In this paper, we study the identification problem over the Gaussian channels with ISI and independent and identically distributed (i.i.d.) noise employing a deterministic encoder in the presence of peak power constraint.
-We note that as its special case, the ISI Gaussian channel can model conventional standard Gaussian channel, by choosing $K=1$ \cite{Salariseddigh_ITW}.
-In addition to modeling bandlimited channels with memory in wireless communications, a specific version of the ISI Gaussian channel where the CIR taps (denoting observation probability of molecules) and inputs (denoting molecule release rate) are restricted to be positive, has also been used to model molecule-counting receivers in molecular communication systems \cite{Gohari16}.
-In particular, this work makes the following contributions: We formulate the identification problem for a general ISI Gaussian channel where the number of the ISI taps, $K,$ may scale as a growing function in the codeword length, $n,$ and show that reliable identification is possible for $K=n^{\kappa}$ where $\kappa \in [0,1/2)$ is referred to as the ISI rate.
+The problem of joint identification and channel state estimation for a DMC is studied in \cite{labidi2024joint}.
+Generalized identification problem for slow fading DTGC and binary symmetric channel are studied in \cite{Salariseddigh_22_ITW,Dabbabi23-BSC-GC23}.
+In \cite{Colomer26}, an improved lower bound on the deterministic identification capacity of the ISI-free DTGC under an average power constraint is derived by employing multi-layer galaxy codes \cite{Boche_2025}.
+The identification problem for ISI-free DTGC with feedback is studied in \cite{Wiese22} and it is shown that the codebook can be arbitrarily large.
+We note that as its special case, the DTGC-ISI can model a conventional standard Gaussian channel, by choosing $K=1$ \cite{Salariseddigh_ITW}.
+In addition to modeling bandlimited channels with memory in wireless communications, a specific version of the DTGC-ISI where the channel impulse response (CIR) taps (denoting observation probability of molecules) and inputs (denoting molecule release rate) are restricted to be non-negative, has also been used to model molecule-counting receivers in MC systems \cite{Gohari16}.
+To the best of the authors' knowledge, the identification problem for the DTGC-ISI has not yet been addressed in the literature.
+In this paper, we formulate the identification problem over the DTGC-ISI under i.i.d. noise and deterministic encoder in the presence of a peak power constraint.
+We address a general DTGC-ISI where the number of ISI taps, $K,$ may scale as a growing function in the codeword length, $n,$ and show that reliable identification is possible for $K(n,\kappa) = n^{\kappa}$ where $\kappa \in [0,1/2)$ is referred to as the ISI rate.
 We establish that the codebook size for deterministic encoding scales super-exponentially in $n,$ i.e., $\sim 2^{(n \log n)R},$ where $R$ is the coding rate.
-We derive lower and upper bounds on $R$ where the bounds are a function of the paramete $\kappa.$
+Moreover, we derive lower and upper bounds on $R$ where the bounds are a function of the paramete $\kappa.$ \cite{Colomer_2025}